PDEformer: Towards a Foundation Model for One-Dimensional Partial Differential Equations: Introduction and Related Work

 \section{Introduction and Related Work}

+\verC{ The efficient solution of PDEs plays a crucial role in various scientific and engineering domains, from simulating physical phenomena to optimizing complex systems.
+In recent years, many learning-based PDE solvers have emerged.
+Some methods~\citep{PINN,DGM,DRM,WAN} represent the approximate PDE solution with a neural network, and are tailored to individual PDEs.
+Other approaches, such as neural operators like Fourier Neural Operator (FNO)~\citep{FNO} and DeepONet~\citep{DeepONet}, tackle parametric PDEs by taking the PDE parameters (coefficient fields, initial conditions, etc.) as network inputs.
+While these methods exhibit a higher level of generality, their capability is still limited to solving a specific type of PDE. }

 Drawing inspirations from successful experiences in natural language processing and computer vision, we aim to develop a foundation PDE model with the highest generality, capable of handling any PDE in the ideal case.
 Given a new PDE to be solved, we only need to make a direct (zero-shot) inference using this model, or fine-tune it only for a few steps using a relatively small number of solution snapshots.
-By leveraging the power of generality, its solution accuracy is anticipated to surpass expert models that are adequately trained to solve a specific type of PDE.
-Besides, such a foundation model should be easily adapted to tackle with down-stream tasks, including inverse problems, inverse design, optimal control, etc.
+By leveraging the power of generality, \verC{foundation models have demonstrated great potential in capturing the similarity inherent in a wide range of tasks, and producing high-quality feature representations that are beneficial to various applications~\citep{PFMpropose,PFMreview}.
+Specific to the realm of scientific computing, we anticipate such a foundation PDE model can achieve high solution accuracy, which is comparable with or even} surpass expert models that are trained to solve a specific type of PDE.
+Besides, \verC{it} should be easily adapted to tackle with down-stream tasks, including inverse problems, inverse design, optimal control, etc.

-A PDE to be solved would involve two parts of information: one is the symbolic part specifying the mathematical form of the PDE, and the other is the numeric part that includes the PDE coefficients, initial and boundary values, etc. Typical neural operators like Fourier Neural Operator (FNO)~\citep{FNO} and DeepONet~\citep{DeepONet} deal with a specific form of PDE, and only need to take the numeric information as the network input.
+A PDE to be solved would involve two parts of information: one is the symbolic part specifying the mathematical form of the PDE, and the other is the numeric part that includes the PDE coefficients, initial and boundary values, etc. Typical neural operators like \verC{FNO and DeepONet} deal with a specific form of PDE, and only need to take the numeric information as the network input.
 However, in order to construct a foundation model generalizable to different PDEs, the symbolic information has to be integrated seamlessly.

 Some existing approaches towards this direction~\citep{PITT,ICON-LM,PROSE} employ a language model, where the mathematical expression of the PDE serves as the input.
 These methods may struggle to fully capture the complex interaction between the symbolic and the numeric information.
 Other strategies avoid explicit input of the PDE forms, opting to encode it implicitly in the numeric input to the model.
 For example, \citet{ICON} and \citet{ICON2} use several parameter-solution pairs of the target PDE.
 Specific to time-dependent PDEs, \citet{MPP} trains a model to predict the next time-step based on a few history solution snapshots, which contain the information of what the underlying dynamics is. \citet{2306.00258} specifies the PDE to be solved by the location of the nonzero input channels.
 Such implicit input methods could be insufficient for encoding classes of PDEs with greater variaty and complexity, and may have to be accompanied with another solver to prepare the additional solution snapshots.